istio/istio.io/content/en/docs/examples/microservices-istio/istio-ingress-gateway/index.md

     ingress.extensions "bookinfo" deleted
     {{< /text >}}

+1. In a new terminal window, restart the real-world user traffic simulation as described in the previous steps.

 1. Check your graph in the Kiali console.
-After several seconds, you will see the Istio Ingress Gateway as a single source of traffic for your application.
+After about a minute, you will see the Istio Ingress Gateway as a single source of traffic for your application.